lexibank/tlopo/out/vol3/chapter8.md

 Peekel records two species of _Trichospermum_ in New Ireland, _Trichospermum peekelii_ (syn.
-T.fauroensis, _Trichospermum psilocladum_) in the north and _Trichospermum pleiostigma_ (syn.
-T. quadrivale, Althoffia tetrapyxis) in the south, with an overlap in the Madak-speaking area.
+T.fauroensis, _Trichospermum psilocladum_) in the north and _Trichospermum pleiostigma_ (syn. _T. quadrivale_, Althoffia tetrapyxis) in the south, with an overlap in the Madak-speaking area.

 Both species grow to 10--20 m and have a single stem with radial branches which form a roundish to conical crown.
 When it is in bloom, the crown is covered in fllowers and is a white mass with a sweet smell which reaches quite a distance.
 Because the saplings are shade-intolerant, they tend to occur in secondary regrowth, although individual specimens may attain canopy height and survive-but they are unable to reproduce.